uvarc/rc-learning/content/notes/benchmark/index.md

 ## `perf`

-A more dedicated tool for performance measurement is `perf` (not on Rivanna).
+A more dedicated tool for performance measurement is `perf`.
 Instead of a single measurement, it is more accurate to run a benchmark multiple times and take the average.
 The `perf` tool contains built-in statistical analysis.
 Advanced users please refer to the official [tutorial](https://perf.wiki.kernel.org/index.php/Tutorial).
+Load the module if you would like to use `perf`: `module load perf`.

 If you just want to get a rough idea with an error bar of say 5-10%, `time` suffices.
 The task should last significantly longer than 1 second.